 After the nuclear crisis of 1994, OPLAN 5027 was completely overhauled, including a new agreement to ensure Japanese bases are available if the US goes to war with North Korea.
 The updated Japan-US defense cooperation guidelines, which the Japanese parliament approved 24 May 1999, allow the US to prepare for a Korean war by stationing its military forces in Japan and the Pacific region.

-Further revisions to the concept of operations were elaborated in OPLAN 5027-98, which was adopted in late 1998.
+Further revisions to the concept of operations were elaborated in OPLAN 5027-98, dated 01 December 1999.
 Previous versions of OPLAN 5027 had called for stopping a North Korean invasion and pushing them back across the Demilitarized Zone.
 The new version of the plan was more clearly focused on offensive operations into North Korea.
 A senior US official was reported to have said: "When we're done, they will not be able to mount any military activity of any kind.
 We will kill them all."
 The goal of the revised plan was to "abolish North Korea as a functioning state, end the rule of its leader, Kim Jong Il, and reorganize the country under South Korean control."

 New priorities also focused on countering sudden chemical and biological attacks against Seoul.
 The South Korean military reportedly estimates that 50 missiles carrying nerve gas could kill up to 38 percent of Seoul's 12 million inhabitants.

 The new plan called for a campaign against North Korean armed forces and government involving "defeating them in detail."
 The operation would be conducted in four phases: activities prior to a North Korean attack, halting the initial North Korean assault, regrouping for a counter-attack, and finally a full scale invasion of North Korea to seize Pyongyang.